borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

  * Prefer functional code where it makes sense, e.g. when constructing a command (to subsequently execute imperatively).

-borgmatic uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and the [isort](https://github.com/timothycrosley/isort) import orderer, so certain code style requirements are enforced when running automated tests.
-See the Black, Flake8, and isort documentation for more information.
+Since borgmatic uses Ruff for code lining and formatting, many other code style requirements are also enforced when running automated tests.

 ## Continuous integration